abatar1/W3x.Sort/README.md

 # W3x.Sort
 Sorter for w3x maps written on c#.
+The program sorts all maps in adjacent and nested directories.

 # Command line parameters
 * Parameters to process all files to directories named by max player number: